Skip to main content

 COMPUTER COMPETENCY REQUIREMENT: Students in this program will meet the college’s computer competency requirement by passing the computer competency exam, administered in the testing centers on each campus, or by completing ITE 152 - Introduction to Digital Literacy.
 Students not passing the computer competency exam for ITE 152 - Introduction to Digital Literacy may retake the exam only once.

-TRANSFER INFORMATION: Students are encouraged to seek information from the upper-division college, university, or professional school to which transfer is intended as to specific requirements for a particular major or specific admission requirements.
-Students are advised that grades of C or higher are required for a course to transfer to a 4-year institution.
+TRANSFER INFORMATION: Students are advised to consult the upper-division college, university, or professional school to which they intend to transfer for specific major and admission requirements.
+Additionally, students should note that grades of C or higher are typically required for courses to be eligible for transfer to a four-year institution.

 NOTE TO PROSPECTIVE TEACHERS: Students who wish to be licensed to teach in Virginia should earn a baccalaureate degree in a liberal arts, science, or mathematics field.
 Students should consult with their advisor regarding elective choices that match their desired teaching endorsement area(s).
 While enrolled at the community college, students should prepare for and successfully complete Praxis Core (Reading, Writing, and Mathematics), the initial teacher licensure examination.